giogina/ReSMax/README.md

 <details>
 <summary><strong>Array-Based Format (.ou)</strong></summary>

-- A file containing γ and energy values as arrays, specifically:
+- A file containing $\gamma$ and energy values as arrays, specifically:
   - A **single line** listing all **γ values**.
   - Subsequent sections, each corresponding to a **root**, listing all associated **energy values** for that root.